cap-js/attachments/README.md

 }
 ```

-> [!Note]
+> [!
+Important Note]
-> From version `2.0.0 the usage of attachments has changed like the above.
+> Starting from version 2.0.0, the usage of attachments has changed.
+In the updated version, it should be using { sap.attachments.Attachments }.
+Be sure to update your code to reflect this change for compatibility.

 ## Test-drive Locally
 With the steps above, we have successfully set up asset handling for our reference application.
 Let's see that in action.